bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 $$\theta \leftarrow \theta - \eta \cdot \nabla_{\theta}J(\theta; x^{(i:i+n)}, y^{(i:i+n)})$$

 The advantage of mini-batch gradient descent is that using a batch size larger than \\(1\\) improves the accuracy of the approximated gradient.
 Moreover, thanks to highly-optimized linear algebra libraries, computing the gradient of mini-batches that fit into memory is often only marginally slower than computing it for a single training example.
-However, the accuracy of the approximated gradient, as measured by the standard error of the mean, increass less than linearly.
+However, the accuracy of the approximated gradient, as measured by the standard error of the mean, increases less than linearly.
 The standard error of the mean \\(\sigma_{\bar{x}}\\) is given by:

 $$\sigma_{\bar{x}} = \frac{\sigma}{\sqrt{n}}$$